pub struct Shape {

 pub fn accepts_json_bytes(&self, json: &Value) -> bool

-Returns true iff the given serde_json_bytes JSON data satisfies self.
+Returns true iff the given [serde_json_bytes::Value

 Sourcepub fn validate(&self, to_be_validated: &Shape) -> Vec<ShapeMismatch>